ProteinsWebTeam/interpro-docs/docs/entries_info.rst

 ######

-An InterPro entry is created for each protein family, domain or important site signature that is integrated into InterPro from one or more of it’s :ref:`13 member databases<databases>` .
+An InterPro entry is created for each protein family, domain or important site signature that is integrated into InterPro from one or more of it's :ref:`13 member databases<databases>` .
 Where signatures from two or more member databases describe the same family, domain or site, the member database signatures are brought together under one InterPro entry.

 An InterPro entry provides a written description of the family, domain or site and lists the contributing member